 - adb install -f <file path> – It will install the app to the internal storage of the phone.

-adb shell pm uninstall com.example.myapp – This is the adb command for uninstalling any existing apps on your phone.
-Here com.example.myapp referring to the package name of the app that you want to uninstall.
+- adb shell pm uninstall com.example.myapp – This is the adb command for uninstalling any existing apps on your phone.
+Here com.example.myapp refers to the package name of the app that you want to uninstall.
 So make sure to replace com.example.myapp with the correct package name.
 This is a helpful command if you want to remove bloatware or pre-installed apps.

 - adb shell pm uninstall com.example.myapp – To uninstall any app while keeping its data and cache in the storage.